-Keywords: capital market, capital market indicators, economic growth, co integration, granger causality.
+Keywords: Capital market indicators; economic growth; ARDL; VAR granger.

-1.1 BACKGROUND
+1. BACKGROUND

 Capital market is the market for buying and selling of medium/long term investment or financial instruments (equities and debt) in form of stocks and bonds of more than one year.
 Capital markets channels savings and investment from suppliers of capital such as retail investors and institutional investors to users of capital like businesses, government and individuals.
 Capital markets are vital to the functioning of an economy, since capital is a critical component for generating economic output.
 Capital markets include primary markets, where new stock and bond issues are sold to investors and secondary markets, which trade existing securities.
 All these are done through underwriting and computerized trading systems.